 Auditory Processing Disorder was referred to by Katz, Stecker and Henderson in 1992 as what we do with what we hear.
 That is, how we identify, analyse and interpret what we hear.
-Auditory processing is therefore how we make sense of what we hear.
-Auditory processing skills develop throughout childhood as our auditory pathways mature.
-For individuals with normal hearing it would be expected their auditory processing skills would reach maturity by approximately 12 years of age.
-Like other developing skills, auditory processing is expected to improve with age.
+Auditory processing is how we make sense of what we hear.

-Typically individuals diagnosed with auditory processing disorder will present with normal hearing but either they or their significant others will complain of one or more of the following:
+Typically individuals diagnosed with auditory processing disorder will present with normal hearing and exhibit one or more of the following:

 - Difficulty hearing in noisy situations

 - Difficulty remembering auditory information (i.e., spoken information)